pingidentity/terraform-provider-pingfederate/docs/resources/administrative_account.md

 ### Required

+- `password` (String, Sensitive) Password for the Account.
+This field is only applicable during account creation.
 - `roles` (Set of String) Roles available for an administrator.
 USER_ADMINISTRATOR - Can create, deactivate or delete accounts and reset passwords.
 Additionally, install replacement license keys.
 CRYPTO_ADMINISTRATOR - Can manage local keys and certificates.
 ADMINISTRATOR - Can configure partner connections and most system settings (except the management of native accounts and the handling of local keys and certificates.
 EXPRESSION_ADMINISTRATOR - Can add and update OGNL expressions.
 - `username` (String) Username for the Administrative Account.